viveksck/langchangetrack/README.rst

 Features
 --------

-* This package provides tools to detect linguistic change in a temporal corpora.
+* This package provides tools to detect linguistic change in temporal corpora.

-* We do this by capturing linguistic change through different methods.
+* The meta algorithm works in 2 main steps

+    #. **Time series construction**:Given a word, we construct a time series that tracks the displacement of a word through time.
+We track the displacement of a word using either Frequency, Part of Speech Distribution or Co-occurrences.

+    #. **Change point detection**: We then use change point detection methods to detect if the time series contains a change point and if so what the change point is.

+The details of the above steps are outlined in : http://arxiv.org/abs/1411.3315

 Usage
 ------